milenamrugala/nature-hero-console/README.md

 Otherwise, the correct answer is displayed, and the user's score remains unchanged.
 At the end of the quiz, the user's score is displayed as a fraction of the total number of questions.
 After the game ends, the player will have the option to provide feedback on the game by answering "y" or "n" to a prompt.
-If the player chooses to provide feedback, they can type their feedback, which will be saved to a file called "nature-hero-feedback.txt".
+If the user chooses to provide feedback, they can type their feedback, which will be saved to a file called "nature-hero-feedback.txt".
-If the player chooses not to provide feedback, the game will end.
+If the user chooses not to provide feedback, the game will end.

 To use the program, simply run the NatureHero.java file in your preferred Java development environment.